ISARICDataPlatform/ISARICBasics/README.md

 #> [1] 403509     19
 ```

-Whether we work with the table in memory (with `lb_creat_all`), or we work
+Above, see that we have 403,509 rows, and 19 columns, pertaining to `"CREAT"`
-with the connection to the table (with `lb_creat`), the `dplyr` package
+records in the LB table.

-opens many ways for us to summarise the information in the table.
-For example,
+The `dplyr` package provides many other ways for us to summarise and retrieve
-we can find out how many different units have been used, and how many times,
+information.
+For example, we can find out how many different units have
-for reporting on CREAT tests:
+been used, and how many times, for reporting on CREAT tests:

 ```r
 lb_creat %>%